rsuntk/android_kernel_samsung_a12s/Rissu/READ_THIS_BEFORE_PUBLISH!.md

 	3. Click Install Image
 	4. Flash the img file
 	5. Reboot

+- For img.tar.xz file:
+	1. UNPACK IT FIRST.
+	2. Boot to twrp,
+	3. Go to Install menu,
+	4. Click install image,
+	5. Flash the img file,
+	6. Reboot

 - For tar file:
 	1. Boot to download mode.